 The ‘you’ in this story would be Google.
 As Nils pointed out, this is where the issue starts, because search engines have multiple stakeholders with different goals: users, but also advertisers, employees, and shareholders.
 In other words: Google’s goals might not (always) match our goals.

 Furthermore, it’s good to keep in mind that automation and machine learning algorithms won’t fix a bad process.
 Neither will they be able to tell you WHY they are making certain changes in your account.
 Whereas human people can use their common sense and understand that external events can have an impact on results, machines can only make use of data about the past.
 Anomalies, like the COVID-19 crisis we’re dealing with right now, can have a huge impact on this data.
 When future predictions are then based on this biased data, you might see unexpected changes in your campaigns.

 Some recent examples include the following:

-What we can learn from this is that we shouldn’t blindly trust machines, always be critical when adopting new AI features and monitor changes in our accounts.
-For this, Nils has a toolbelt full of Google Ads scripts, ranging from ad disapproval scripts to scripts to monitor trending search terms.
-He also suggests to resegment your campaigns if performance shows significant differences between locations, product groups, … and to use seasonality adjustments if you expect a short term drop in conversion rate.
+What we can learn from this is that we shouldn’t blindly trust machines, always be critical when adopting new AI features, and monitor changes in our accounts.
+For this, Nils has a tool belt full of Google Ads scripts, ranging from ad disapproval scripts to scripts to monitor trending search terms.
+He also suggests resegmenting your campaigns if performance shows significant differences between locations and product groups, … and using seasonality adjustments if you expect a short-term drop in conversion rate.

 To finish with the words of Gianluca: “Feed the beast with better data and good creatives, but also rise above the beast by focusing on strategy.”
 Automation may lower the barrier for people to create and manage their own campaigns, but this is how we can and should be adding value as experienced marketers.